-We are currently not involved in any litigation that we believe could have a material adverse effect on our financial condition or results of operations.
-There is no action, suit, proceeding, inquiry or investigation before or by any court, public board, government agency, self-regulatory organization or body pending or, to the knowledge of the executive officers of our Company or any of our subsidiaries, threatened against or affecting our Company, our common stock, any of our subsidiaries or of our companies or our subsidiaries' officers or directors in their capacities as such, in which an adverse decision could have a material adverse effect.
+We From time to time, we are currently not involved in any subject to ordinary routine litigation that we believe could have a material adverse effect incidental to our normal business operations.

+Please see financial statement note 6 for detail on our financial condition or results of operations.
+There is no action, suit, proceeding, inquiry or investigation before or by any court, public board, government agency, self-regulatory organization or body pending or, to the knowledge of the executive officers of our Company or any of our subsidiaries, threatened against or affecting our Company, our common stock, any of our subsidiaries or of our companies or our subsidiaries' officers or directors in their capacities as such, in which an adverse decision could have a material adverse effect. cases.